Loudspeaker

-The dynamic speaker was invented in 1925 by Edward W. Kellogg and Chester W. Rice issued as US Patent 1,707,570.
-Apr 2, 1929.
-When the electrical current from an audio signal passes through its voice coila coil of wire capable of moving axially in a cylindrical gap containing a concentrated magnetic field produced by a permanent magnetthe coil is forced to move rapidly back and forth due to Faraday's law of induction; this attaches to a diaphragm or speaker cone (as it is usually conically shaped for sturdiness) in contact with air, thus creating sound waves.
+The dynamic speaker was invented in 1925 by Edward W. Kellogg and Chester W. Rice.
+When the electrical current from an audio signal passes through its voice coil—a coil of wire capable of moving axially in a cylindrical gap containing a concentrated magnetic field produced by a permanent magnet—the coil is forced to move rapidly back and forth due to Faraday's law of induction; this attaches to a diaphragm or speaker cone (as it is usually conically shaped for sturdiness) in contact with air, thus creating sound waves.
 In addition to dynamic speakers, several other technologies are possible for creating sound from an electrical signal, a few of which are in commercial use.